microsoft/OpenHack-FHIR/MC4H/Challenge2-FHIRProxy/ReadMe.md

 ## Post-Deployment
 1. Go to App Registrations
 2. Search and click on **{azureapiforfhirname}p-svc-client**
-3. Go to API permissions and grant admin consent
+3. Go to API permissions and Grant admin consent
 4. Go to the KeyVault **{azureapiforfhirname}kv** deployed in Challenge1, gather the secrets from:
    * FP-SC-RESOURCE
    * FP-SC-CLIENT-ID